 How To Start a Real Estate Business

 A real estate business can have high-income potential and a low barrier to entry.
 As a real estate entrepreneur, you also enjoy independence in how you operate your business and flexibility with your schedule.
+This article will guide you through how to start your own real estate small business as an agent, broker, or investor.

 See FindLaw's Small Business Center for additional articles and resources on starting and running your own business.

-How To Become a Real Estate Agent
+10 Steps To Start a Real Estate Business

 Find out what makes your market unique or challenging.
 Know what might appeal to prospective clients.
 For example, are any new companies moving into town, like a new hospital?